NetworkChris/msc-login/README.md

 Import this module into other scripts and pass through the following:

-* MultiSite Controller Hostname/IP Address
+* Multi-Site Controller Hostname/IP Address
-* MultiSite Username
+* Multi-Site Username
-* MultiSite Password
+* Multi-Site Password

 Usage Example: